Redoudou/redoudou.github.io/aboutme.md

 - OCT 2022 - **DevCon Bogota** - *"Social Impact and favorite presentation at DevCon"* - [link](https://docs.google.com/document/d/1y4Yn9OQsxYx5eHBO8uqbTQ9gZqhIjKsiwvnVFZ-giQY/edit?usp=sharing)

-And also multiple conferences such as LisCon, EthDenver... some of my POAP [https://app.poap.xyz/scan/numnum.eth](https://app.poap.xyz/scan/numnum.eth)
+And also multiple conferences such as LisCon, EthDenver...
+Some of my POAP [https://app.poap.xyz/scan/numnum.eth](https://app.poap.xyz/scan/numnum.eth)

 ## A little more about me
 I am particularly passionate about the intersection of technology and social impact, as how the new paradigms created by Blockchain can change the way humans work together.
-I am an avid reader of all the work of Michel Bauwens (P2P Fondation) and Marcel Mauss.
+I am an avid reader of all the work of Michel Bauwens (P2P Foundation) and Marcel Mauss.
 Especially [The Common Economy](https://wiki.p2pfoundation.net/Introduction_to_Commons_Economics).
 In my spare time when I am not attending conferences, I cook a lot, I love Calvados and cocktails.